jdanylko/Tuxboard/README.md

 ![Tuxboard Example](images/TuxboardExample.png)

-Tuxboard is a dashboard framework specifically for the ASP.NET Core platform.
+Tuxboard is a dashboard library specifically for the ASP.NET Core platform.
 It was meant to be a Lego-style way to build dashboards.

 #### Technology Stack